-- Remove the air filter from the carburetor bore by pulling the entire filter assembly firmly to the side to release it.
-Do not pull straight up. - Disassemble the filter.
-Pull the rubber air filter neck out of the filter body.
-With the base removed, the foam element is visible in the bottom of the filter body.
-Pull out the foam element.
+- Remove the clip from the air filter and remove from the metal hanger.
+Remove the air filter assembly from the carburetor bore by pulling the entire filter assembly firmly to the side to release it.
+Do not pull straight up. - 2.
+Remove the pre-filter element.

-- Clean the filter parts by thoroughly washing all three pieces of the filter assembly in hot soapy water (dishwashing detergent works well).
-Repeat twice. - Thoroughly dry the parts with a clean towel or compressed air.
-Remember to wear your safety glasses when working with compressed air. - 5.
-Oil the foam element with foam filter oil.
-Use the supplied Traxxas filter oil (part# 5263) or a high-quality, special-purpose foam filter oil like what is used for off-road motorcycle and ATV engines.
+- 4. Thoroughly dry the pre-filter element with a clean towel. - 5.
+Oil the foam element with air filter oil.
+Use Traxxas filter oil (part#

+- 5263) or a high-quality, special-purpose foam filter oil like what is used for off-road motorcycle and ATV engines.
 This type of filter oil is available at motorcycle pro-shops.
-Apply 30 drops of the Traxxas filter oil evenly to the top, bottom and sides of the filter element (30 total drops divided among the 3 surfaces).
+Apply a total of 24 drops of Traxxas air filter oil, evenly distributed between the top, bottom and sides of the filter element.
 Squeeze the filter element repeatedly to help spread the oil throughout.
 The filter element should be evenly colored by the oil.
-Even color indicates that the oil is distributed evenly.
+Even color indicates that the oil is spread evenly.
 Do not squeeze out excess oil.
 Note: Do not use the air filter oil for anything other than the air filter.
-It is not meant to be a lubricant.

-Reassemble the filter and install it on the engine, making sure the rubber filter neck fits securely on the carburetor with no gaps or air leaks.
+It is not meant to be a lubricant. - 6.
+Reassemble the filter and install it on the engine.
+Make sure the rubber filter neck fits securely on the carb with no gaps or air leaks.